Cook smarter

 The problem isn't willpower.
 It's that most meal planning advice is designed for people who already cook regularly and just need to organize it.
 If you're starting from scratch, that advice skips the hard part.

 This guide is for actual beginners.
-Not "I cook every night but want to be more organized" beginners — more like "I eat out four times a week and want to change that" beginners.
+Not "I cook every night but want to be more organized" beginners, more like "I eat out four times a week and want to change that" beginners.
+I spent years in the second camp before I figured out a system that stuck.
+The approach below is what worked for me and the dozen friends I've walked through it.

 Why meal planning is worth the effort

-Before getting into how, it helps to understand why meal planning works so well.
-Three concrete reasons:
+Before getting into how, it helps to understand why a weekly meal planner works so well.

 You spend less money.
 The average household wastes about 30% of the food it buys.
 That's roughly $1,500 per year thrown in the garbage.
 When you plan meals before shopping, you buy what you need and use what you buy.
-Impulse purchases — that interesting cheese, the pre-made salad you'll forget about — drop dramatically.
+Impulse purchases drop dramatically.
+I tracked my own grocery spending for two months after starting: the drop was closer to 25%, mostly from fewer midweek takeout orders and less produce rotting in the crisper.

 You eat better.
 When dinner is a last-minute decision, it defaults to whatever is fastest: takeout, frozen pizza, cereal.
 With a plan, the healthy meal is also the easy meal because the ingredients are already prepped and waiting.
 You don't need more discipline, just fewer decisions.

 You reclaim mental energy.
 "What's for dinner?" is a question that burns a surprising amount of daily bandwidth.
 Deciding once per week instead of once per day frees up that mental space.
-Parents especially notice this — meal planning removes a recurring source of household friction.
+Parents especially notice this.
+My partner and I used to have the same conversation at 5:30 PM every day.
+Now it takes ten seconds: check the plan, start cooking.

 Step 1: Audit what you actually eat